stardog-union/stardog-spring/stardog-spring-batch/README.md

 ## Development ##

 This project is built with Gradle, and can be easily imported into SpringSource Tool Suite or any other Eclipse based IDE.
+If you are updating to a new Stardog version, the core stardog-spring batch instructions should be followed first.

 1. Clone the git repository
 2. Edit build.gradle to point to Stardog/lib folder, this is used for running the embedded server for testing